 Although not required, gloves are advisable.
 This is to help stop blistering and calluses, whilst increasing grip if your hands are sweaty and also avoid scratching when brushing with bushes.
 Motocross gloves with minimal padding (more flexible for trials) or trials specific gloves are best.

 Long pants are required when riding, however they do not need to be specific riding pants.
 Motocross pants along with trials specific pants are available.

 Applying for an MA licence

-It is also necessary for first time applicants for a MWA license to fill out a MWA first time applicants testing form and complete a rider proficiency test (all very basic) this form is attached, please fill it in and contact either of the two club testing officers, Mr Ian Coates 0403 369367 or Mr Peter Hunter 0417 952094 to arrange testing (note this assessment is basic and basically if you can start and ride a bike you will pass, juniors are a different case they must have 5 hours coaching with an accredited coach to gain a license, please phone for more details.
+It is also necessary for first time applicants for a MWA license to fill out a MWA first time applicants testing form and complete a rider proficiency test (all very basic) this form is attached, please fill it in and contact the club testing officers, to arrange testing (note this assessment is basic and basically if you can start and ride a bike you will pass, juniors are a different case they must have 5 hours coaching with an accredited coach to gain a license, please contact the Club for more details.

 In order to compete and ride you need either a day licence (issued on the day) or an appropriate Motorcycling Australia competition licence – see MWA or Ridernet for the details.
 The Restricted Licence (senior or junior) is all you need for competing in trials, but if you are competing in any other discipline then you will need the full senior or junior National Licence.
 For state and national events, you will not be able to purchase a one-day licence and will need to hold a current MA licence.

 Applying for Club Membership

 AJS MotoTrials club membership is valid for the current calendar year (Jan 1st to Dec 31st).

 There is also another Trials club in Western Australia, which is the Pathfinders Motorcycle Trials Club Inc, which holds regular events, including combined series with the AJS MotoTrials Club of WA Inc.